tgoldenberg/brn-gitbook/chapter_3_the_beginnings_of_an_app.md

 };
 ```

 That should give us our first screen with the navigation bar.
 If there are errors compiling, it may be that you did not re-build the app after the command `rnpm link`.
-If so, try pressing the `stop` button on XCode and restarting.
+If so, try pressing the "stop"  button on Xcode and restarting.

 For the `Dashboard` component, we'll add an icon on the left of the navbar to `pop()` to the previous route.